ljubicicrobert/SSIMS-Flow/README.md

 2. Camera calibration and removal of camera distortions,
 3. Digital image stabilization,
 4. Image orthorectification,
+5. Estimation of best frame sequences for velocity estimation,
-5. Image filtering/enhancement,
+6. Image filtering/enhancement,
-6. Application of optical flow to estimate surface velocity field,
+7. Application of optical flow to estimate surface velocity field,
-7. Estimation of open channel flow/discharge using surface velocity field and bathymetric data,
+8. Estimation of open channel flow/discharge using surface velocity field and bathymetric data,
-8. Creation of videos from individual frames.
+9. Creation of videos from individual frames.

 The tool replaces an older tool [SSIMS](https://github.com/ljubicicrobert/SSIMS), which was only aimed at image preprocessing for UAV velocimetry.